 Everyone can contribute to creating a safe environment for everyone, by respecting the following rules:

-- Speak english throughout the conference - Conference participants will come to the conference from various locations, and you will not be able to guess the languages they speak.
-In order for everyone to be able to participate in all public conversations that happen at the conference, you should speak english throughout the conference.
+- Speak english throughout our events - participants will join our events from various locations, and you will not be able to guess the languages they speak.
+In order for everyone to be able to participate in all public conversations that happen at our events, you should speak english throughout the events.

 - Use welcoming and inclusive language - Don’t use gendered words to address a group of people.
 Respect people’s chosen pronouns.

-- Treat everyone professionally - Everybody at the conference is a professional in their field.
+- Treat everyone professionally - Everybody at our events is a professional in their field.

 - Treat all attendees as equals - Ask before you teach.
 Do not explain things without being asked.
 The person you are talking to right now might know more or different things about the topic than you.